 Using Hair Toner

 You may go into the salon with a particular service in mind, but be open to discussing with your stylist and considering their suggestions.
-As a professional, they will know what is best for your unique situation and hair goals.
+As a professional, they will know what is best for your unique situation, skin tone, and hair goals.
 They may even suggest balayage, which is a different highlighting technique that doesn’t use foils at all!